In recent years there has been much talk within the news (BBC) as to whether flossing really is essential or not.

-So to avoid a telling off and potentially becoming victim to gum disease and tooth decay getting in between your teeth is still worthwhile.
+So, to avoid a telling off and potentially becoming victim to gum disease and tooth decay, cleaning between your teeth is still worthwhile.

 There are lots of different loss products available, so how does the Satin Tape from Oral-B fare in everyday use?